 For example, you can make aromatic exfoliants for your face and body.
 Simply mix coffee grounds with coconut oil, honey, or other natural ingredients.

-Rubbed onto pets before washing, ground coffee helps to control fleas as well as being an exfoliant for their skin.
+Rubbed onto pets’ hair before washing, ground coffee helps to control fleas as well as being an exfoliant for their skin.

 Technically speaking, coffee grounds are not bad for the environment.
 They are, however, bad for septic tanks.
 If your house is hooked up to the city sewer system you needn’t worry.
 Municipal water treatment facilities will filter out any grounds you dump down the drain.

-If you are in a rural area and use a dedicated septic tank for your home, though, you need to be careful about what goes down the drain.
+If you are in a rural area and use a dedicated septic tank for your home, when recycling coffee grounds, though, you need to be careful about what goes down the drain or garbage disposal.
 You don’t want to end up with a backed-up system and unnecessary expenses from your coffee habit.
 Of course, the average homeowner or business working with an espresso or rental coffee machine need not be concerned.